py-yyc/Intro-to-Python/README.md

 For Beginners by a Beginner.

-This is an introduction to python were we will set up and run a couple of simple python programs.
+This is an introduction to Python were we will set up and run a couple of simple Python programs.

 This talk should show you how accessible Python is and wlak through getting started.
 Everyone is welcome to attend.